Guinness Mushroom Chicken Breasts can be made in 30 minutes and this dinner is a delicious way to dress up boring ‘ole chicken!

 - 1/4 cup Guinness beer

 - Slice two boneless skinless chicken breasts in half lengthwise or prepare four chicken cutlets and season with salt and pepper.
-Dredge each piece of chicken in breadcrumbs.

 - Add the oil to a large skillet pan and bring to medium heat, Sauté the chicken cutlets until they are cooked golden in color, about four minutes a side.
 Remove the cutlets to a platter.

-- In a large skillet, sauté the mushrooms in butter for about 4 to 5 minutes until they're soft and dark brown.
+- In a large skillet, sauté the mushrooms in butter for about 4 to 5 minutes until they're soft and brown.
 Add the Worcestershire sauce and Guinness beer and cook until the liquid has reduced by half.
 Spoon the mushrooms and sauce over the cooked chicken and serve.